 No sooner had the man departed than I noticed a smaller box perched on my front porch railing.
 Had Mr. Cook left a third package behind?
 I picked it up and brought it inside.
 It was a smaller, lighted deer.
 Taped to the box was a handwritten note.
 The donor wanted to create a teachable moment for her children, so she took them to the store to pick out a replacement deer for me.
 Her note expressed concern that the little white deer did not at all match the large brown doe on my lawn.
 But I was ecstatic.
 The little deer would be a perfect "fawn" for my new deer "family".
 Now I had a whole herd of deer!
 My spirit was full, my faith in humanity completely restored.

 This weekend I set my newly assembled deer family out at the corner of my property.
 I wrapped a new set of lights around the doe and reassembled her broken neck.
 I set up the brightly colored gift boxes next to the straw bales.
 I made a new sign.
 It said "Thank you, everyone!"
-For these were no longer the gifts of a few isolated strangers.
-They are gifts from an entire community.
+For these are no longer the gifts of a few isolated strangers.
+They are gestures of kindness from an entire community.
 They represent, for me at least, a village that is watching over me, even as I go about my business completely unaware.
 These are now "community deer".
 My seasonal display is no longer just the machination of a single woman trying to brighten the spirits of daily commuters as they pass by my yard on their way to work.
 It is a demonstration of what happens when human beings care about the feelings of other human beings.
 I am truly heartened by the good will I've experienced over the past few days.
 I am deeply moved by the generosity of total strangers.
 It's going to be a good Christmas.